Chords + Lyrics | Everybody’s Talkin’ (capo 4)

 I won’t let you leave my love behind.

-Everybody’s Talkin’ Chords: Learn the progressions!
+Everybody’s Talkin’ Chords: Master the Fast-Picked Progressions

 I can turn most songs into an acoustic guitar arrangement.
 Over the years, it has become a speciality of mine.